IBMSparkGPU/GPUEnabler/README.md

 For example, to include it when starting the spark shell:

 ```
-$ bin/spark-shell --packages com.ibm:gpu-enabler_2.11:0.1.0
+$ bin/spark-shell --packages com.ibm:gpu-enabler_2.11:1.0.0
 ```

 Unlike using `--jars`, using `--packages` ensures that this library and its dependencies will be added to the classpath.
 The `--packages` argument can also be used with `bin/spark-submit`.

-This library is cross-published for Scala 2.11, so 2.11 users should replace 2.10 with 2.11 in the commands listed above.

 ## Support for GPU Enabler package

-* Support only x86_64 and ppc64le
+* Support x86_64 and ppc64le
 * Support OpenJDK and IBM JDK
-* Support only NVIDIA GPU with CUDA (we confirmed with CUDA 7.0)
+* Support NVIDIA GPU with CUDA (we confirmed with CUDA 7.0)
 * Support CUDA 7.0 and 7.5 (should work with CUDA 6.0 and 6.5)
 * Support scalar variables in primitive scalar types and primitive array in RDD